MIGHTYminnow/mm-components/README.md

-# MIGHTYminnow Add-ons
+# MIGHTYminnow Components
-[WordPress] Custom components and functionality for WordPress sites.
+[WordPress] Custom components and functionality for WordPress.